LavX/google_meet_reminder/memory-bank/notification-redesign-plan.md

 - Create fluid motion with improved WebGL shaders

 #### 2.2 Orb Implementation
-- Adapt the WebGL shader code for the orb
+- Implement a dedicated Orb class for improved animation
-- Create separate canvas for the orb
+- Add interactive hover effects with rotation and distortion
-- Set up WebGL context and shader program for the orb
+- Add customizable hue and hover intensity parameters
-- Add hover and click effects
+- Implement smooth transitions and fluid motion
 - Position "Join" text in the center of the orb

 ### 3. JavaScript Functionality